Mattobad/House-Price-Prediction-Regression/README.md

 ### House price prediction

 Code used for publishing the model in pythonAnywhere.
-For simplicity, I've removed the all the code for training the mode(pipeline).
+For simplicity, I've removed the all the code for training the model(pipeline).
 Repository consists of frontend code in front-end module and ml_api module consists of code for flask-api and saved model.

-If you want reproduce the project, you can use requirements text file to setup a conda environment.
+If you want to reproduce the project, you can use requirements text file to setup a conda environment.

 App is live in link [here.][applink]